Bylaws of the Board of Regents

 principles, experience preparing or auditing financial statements, experience with

-internal controls, and an understanding of audit committee functions.
+internal controls, and an understanding of audit and finance committee functions.

 - Management is directly responsible for the preparation, presentation, and integrity of the university’s financial statements and for the appropriateness of the accounting principles and reporting practices used by the university.
 The committee is responsible for overseeing management’s efforts to meet those responsibilities in a reasonable and appropriate manner.
 The principal duties and responsibilities of the committee include: